blocktransfer/reg-publications/examinations/response-8.md

 https://www.dtcc.com/news/2025/march/20/dtcc-joins-erc3643-association

 the `outstanding`  count modifications hsouldd frame around this probelm 1st and fiormenetst
+      (I have also removed teh `PENDING ` flag in re "digging a deeper hole" senitments form Meeting 2)

 then we can come in and save hte solution with new decentralizedd asttestations